pikepdf/pikepdf/docs/index.rst

 damaged PDFs in many cases, and linearize PDFs.
 Unlike those libraries, it's not pure Python: it is impure and proud of it.

-It's almost certainly faster than the pure Python libraries at loading and saving PDFs.

 In use
 ~~~~~~